The American Eskimo Dog is outgoing and friendly with family and friends but reserved with strangers.

 Physical Traits of the American Eskimo Dog

-The American Eskimo dog is small to medium dog that looks a lot like a miniature Samoyed.
-The ears are triangular, and the lips, nose, and eye rims are black in color.
+The American Eskimo dog is a small to a medium dog that looks a lot like a miniature Samoyed.
+The ears are triangular, and the lips, nose, and eye rims are black.

-The double coat is straight and white or have cream-colored markings.
+The double coat is straight and white or has cream-colored markings.
 The hair on the outer coat stands out away from the body.
 He has a plumed tail that curls at the back.

 The coat is heavy around the neck and looks like a mane, which is more pronounced in males.